 Those same adjectives hold true for her coaching and leadership styles as she enters her sixth season at the helm of the Loyola women's lacrosse program in 2014.

 Since coming to Loyola, Jen Adams has directed a resurgence of the program back to national prominence.
 Inheriting a squad that posted a 6-10 record in 2008, Adams turned that into an 11-6 mark in 2009 and an 11-7 record in 2010.
 Her 2011 squad won its first of two-straight BIG EAST Championships, returned to the NCAA Tournament for the first time since 2004 and tied a school record for wins in a season, posting a 17-3 record.
-Her 2015 squad tied that record with a 17-5 mark and won a second-straight Patriot League title, giving Adams four conference championships in five years.
+Her 2015 squad tied that record with a 17-5 mark and won a second-straight Patriot League title, while the 2016 team gave Adams five conference championships in six years, winning a third-consecutive Patriot League Championship.

-Entering the 2016 season, Adams has a career record of 96-42 in seven.
-The three-time IWLCA Mid-Atlantic Region Coach of the Year has also led Loyola to five-consecutive NCAA Championships appearances, where she’s one of just six coaches in the nation to have led their program to a win in the NCAA Tournament each of the last five seasons.
+Entering the 2018 season, Adams has a career record of 121-56 in nine years.
+The three-time IWLCA Mid-Atlantic Region Coach of the Year led Loyola to six-consecutive NCAA Championships appearances from 2010-16, where she was one of just six coaches in the nation to have led their program to a win in the NCAA Tournament each of those first five years.

 In conference play, Adams’ squads have dominated.
-In the last five seasons, her teams have posted an overall record of 35-5 in conference contests and have claimed four league titles – two-straight BIG EAST Championships (2011, 2012) and back-to-back Patriot League titles (2014, 2015) – including the school’s first-ever Patriot League Championship in 2014.
+In the last six seasons, her teams have posted an overall record of 48-2 in regular-season conference contests and have claimed five league titles – back-to-back BIG EAST Championships (2011, 2012) and three-straight Patriot League titles (2014, 2015, 2016).
+The BIG EAST title in 2011 was the first for the program, while 2014 win was the school’s first-ever Patriot League Championship, a League it joined for the 2013-14 school year.

-Nationally, Adams’ last four squads have began the season ranked in the top-10 of the IWLCA Preseason Coaches Poll, making the Greyhounds one of just seven programs in the NCAA to be ranked among the nation’s top-10 teams each of the last four years.
-She’s also had at least one player earn IWLCA All-America honors each of the last five seasons, for a total of 15 national honors, while she’s also produced two of the program’s seven three-time All-Americans: Marlee Paton ’14 and Taryn VanThof ’15.
+Nationally, seven of Adams’ squads have began the season ranked in the top-15 of the IWLCA Preseason Coaches Poll, while Loyola's stretch of four-straight years ranked in the preseason top-10 made the Greyhounds one of just seven programs in the NCAA to be ranked among the nation’s top-10 teams from 2012-15.
+She’s also brought 17 All-America honors to the Greyhound, including churning out nine All-Americans and producing three of the program’s eight three-time All-Americans: Marlee Paton ’14, Taryn VanThof ’15 and Maddy Lesher '16.

 As a member of the BIG EAST Conference, Adams picked up co-BIG EAST Coach of the Year honors in 2011 and led the Greyhounds to back-to-back BIG EAST Tournament titles, a 27-12 record in conference games and a 4-2 mark in tournament action.
 Four times in her five years with the conference, she guided a Greyhound to a major conference award, with Grace Gavin being tabbed the BIG EAST Attack Player of the Year in both 2010 and 2011, and Marlee Paton and Kellye Gallagher picking up midfielder and defender of the year honors, respectively, in 2012.
 Paton and Gallagher also became the program’s first pair of first-team All-Americans since 2003 that year.

 Adams didn’t miss a beat in transitioning to the Patriot League in 2014.
-Tabbed as the league’s preseason favorite each of their first two seasons, Adams guided the Greyhounds to an unblemished 8-0 record in 2014 and 2015.
-Loyola won Patriot League regular season and tournament titles each of those years, as well.
-She was named the league’s coach of the year in 2014, while she had a Greyhound earn the league’s top offensive, midfield and defensive player of the year awards both years.
+Tabbed as the League’s preseason favorite each of her first four years, Adams guided the Greyhounds to an unblemished 34-0 record in regular-season play, a regular-season championship each of those years and three-straight tournament titles, as well.
+She has been named the League’s Coach of the Year three times (2014, 2016, 2017) and brought eight major awards to the Greyhounds, including three-straight Patriot League Defensive Player of the Year accolades to Maddy Lesher.

 Under her tutelage, Adams has coached eight All-Americans, with five being repeat honorees, and one Tewaaraton Award finalist.
-She’s also placed 34 Greyhounds on the All-Mid-Atlantic Region team and 43 on an all-conference team, with 10 major conference awards going to Loyola throughout Adams’ tenure.
+She’s collected 17 All-America, 42 All-Mid-Atlantic Region and 52 all-conference honors for her players, while 12 major conference awards have gone to Loyola throughout Adams’ tenure.

 Prior to coming to Loyola, Adams served as the associate head coach under Cathy Reese at the University of Maryland during the 2007 and 2008 seasons.
 She was also an assistant to Reese at the University of Denver from 2004-06.